There are innumerable decisions that parents must make throughout their child’s life, and so many of them before their little one even arrives.

 If you’re one of these confused parents, keep reading on for all the things you should know before deciding to co-sleep with your baby.

-Basically co-sleeping is practiced by keeping your baby near you while sleeping.
-It is still co-sleeping if they are in your bed or in their own bed.
+Co-sleeping is practiced by keeping your baby near you while sleeping.
+It is still co-sleeping if they are in your bed or their own bed.
 Studies have shown that SIDS is more likely to occur when a parent or guardian sleeps with their baby in their bed with them.